pupilfirst/pupilfirst/docs/developers/configuration.md

 ### Scheduled jobs

-If you're setting up a worker with `PROCESS_TYPE=scheduler` as recommended, you can customize the schedule used to run these jobs:
+If you're setting up scheduler process with `PROCESS_TYPE=scheduler`, you can customize the schedule used to run these rake tasks:

 ```
 # This is the default configuration, which will run each task daily at midnight, server-time.